 Páng ānshí

-Páng ānshí:famous herbalist lived during the Song Dynasty, author of several famous works, among which the most widely read was a detailed and comprehensive treatise on various kinds of cold-induced diseases and warm diseases under the title of Shang Han Zong Bing Lun (the General Discourse on Cold-induced Diseases).
+Páng ānshí: a famous herbalist who lived during the Song dynasty and was the author of several renowned works.
+The most widely read of his works was a detailed and comprehensive treatise on various types of cold-induced diseases and warm diseases, titled Shang Han Zong Bing Lun (the General Discourse on Cold-induced Diseases).

 Zhū Gōng